igor036/pixel-api/readme.md

 The ***Pixel-Api*** use the <a href="https://github.com/openpnp/opencv">***org.openpnp***</a> dependency with a opencv JNI interface.

+    ⚠ So you don't need to:
+        ↪ Have OpenCV installed.
-    ⚠ So you don't need to have OpenCV installed or set up the native library in your IDE (link native file in your JNDI lib).
+        ↪ Set up the native library in your IDE (link native file in your JNDI lib).

 # 🏃 - How to run ?